 In this toolkit, include information on the possible incentives they can get if they reach targets.
 This will motivate them to work harder in finding a good referral.

 Training your team to become referral rockstars is not an easy task.
 With proper direction and instruction, your employees will become great ambassadors and bring in top talents for your team.

 Looking for a reliable employee referral software solutions?
-Visit Firstbird for a free trial.
+Visit Firstbird.